Rizwana-Anjum/OIBSIP---Landing-Page/README.md

 ## 📹 Video
 - I have added a video preview
-- To download it click view raw
+- To download it click - video - view file - view raw

 ## 📬 Contact